DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/glossary - DovahKit architecture.md

 A helper struct that can be used to read a form's winning record and extract just specific information, skipping past everything else.
 They exist for cases where a [frontend](#frontend) might need to use some information for every form of a given type, but that information isn't worth packing into [form stub addenda](#form%20stub%20addenda).

 #### Examples
-* `dovah::loaded_forms::Package::record_skimmers::legacy_type` reads the legacy package type from a `PACK` record, taking into account all subrecords (including deprecated ones) that would mutate a package's type through the load process.
+* `dovah::loaded_forms::Package::record_skimmers::legacy_type` reads the legacy package type from a `PACK` record, taking into account all subrecords (including deprecated ones) that would mutate a package's type during the load process.
 * `dovah::loaded_forms::Topic::record_skimmers::subtype` reads a topic's subtype, as indicated by `DATA` or `SNAM`.

 ## U